The Call Volume by Day of Week report analyzes dispatch records in the recent past in order to predict call volume in the future.

 Between the 8:00 rush, the noon rush, and the 16:00 rush, there are too many units on staff, but there is probably no way to solve this problem unless you can persuade your dialysis centers to rearrange a few patients' chair times.
 Dialysis centers usually refuse to do so, unless you can come to them with multiple patients who are simply swapping chair times between them.

-This operation is staffing to cover the confidence diamonds, in order to be responsive to its customers.
-From 16:00 to 18:30, staff levels cannot rise to follow the confidence diamonds because the company only has nine front-line ambulances -- leaving two in reserve in case of a breakdown or accident.
+This operation is staffing to cover the confidence diamonds, in order to be responsive to its customers... though from 16:00 to 18:30, staff levels cannot rise to follow the confidence diamonds because the company only has nine front-line ambulances -- leaving two in reserve in case of a breakdown or accident.

 From 20:00 onward the operation appears to be overstaffed by two units, but this is just crews sitting at the station finishing their reports and cleaning their trucks.
 Such things should be done throughout the day (in-between calls) instead of in the evening, since AngelTrack allows crews to work on their reports while in the field.